top of page

 Master's student

 My research interests include the behavior, ecology and conservation of cetaceans.
-I’m passionate about the use of novel technologies such as unmanned aerial systems to address questions in marine mammal science.
-For my master’s thesis, I will focus on assessing the abundance and demographics of spinner dolphins near Oʻahu’s Waiʻanae coast in order to better understand threats to the population and inform conservation measures.
+I’m passionate about the use of novel technologies such as unoccupied aerial systems to address questions in marine mammal science.
+In August of 2023, I defended my master’s thesis on the abundance and demographic parameters of spinner dolphins (Stenella longirostris subsp.) off OÊ»ahu’s WaiÊ»anae Coast.
+This work provided the first systematic estimates of abundance and demographic parameters for spinner dolphins off WaiÊ»anae, imparting valuable information for monitoring and management decisions.

 email: liahlm@hawaii.edu